m4j4r1c4l1/nestfinder/docs/GEOLOCATION.md

 ## Problem: "Location Access Denied"

-If you see an error saying location was denied or blocked, your browser has likely saved a "No" answer from a previous visit.
+If you see an error saying location was denied or blocked, this is most commonly caused by system or app settings that have location disabled.
+If you've used the app before, it could also be that your browser saved a "No" answer from a previous visit.

 ### 🍏 Fix for iOS (iPhone/iPad)